Risk-Monotonicity in Statistical Learning: Technical Results

 \end{definition}

-In what follows, we denote by $X_h(Z)\coloneqq \ell(h, Z)- \ell(h_*,Z)$, $h\in \cH$, the excess-loss random variable, where $h_*$ is the risk minimizer within $\cH$.
-Let be the \emph{normalized cumulant generating function} of $X_h(Z)$.
-We note that since the loss $\ell$ takes values in the interval $[0,1]$, we have We now present some existing results pertaining to the excess-loss random variable $X_h(Z)$ and its normalized cumulant generating function, which will be useful in the proof of Theorem \ref{thm:monoton2}: \begin{lemma}[\cite{koolen2016combining}] Let $h\in \cH$, $X_h$, and $\Phi_\eta$ be as above.
+For $\cG =\cF$, we simply write $\stochleq_{\eta}$ instead of $\stochleq^{\cG}_{\eta}$.
+In what follows, given random variables $Z_1,Z_2,\dots$ and loss $\ell$ satisfying Assumption \ref{assum:processassum}, we denote by the excess-loss random variable, where $h_*\in \arg \inf_{h\in \cH} L(h)$ (with $L$ as in Assumption \ref{assum:processassum}).
+Let be the (conditional) \emph{normalized cumulant generating function} of $X^h_i$.
+We note that since the loss $\ell$ takes values in the interval $[0,1]$, we have We now present some existing results pertaining to the excess-loss random variable $X^h_i$ and its normalized cumulant generating function, which will be useful in our proofs: \begin{lemma}[\cite{koolen2016combining}] Let $h\in \cH$ and $i\in\mathbb{N}$.
+Further, let $X^h_i$, and $\Phi_{i,\eta}$ be as above.
 Then, for all $\eta\geq0$,